vlzware/stide/README.md

 **- Please note that I am neither C guru nor a cryptography expert, so use this software at your risk!**

 #### MAJOR UPDATE
-- Stide is completely rewritten - now fully modular, single binary, lot more options and better responses.
+- Stide is completely rewritten - now portable, fully modular, single binary, lot more options and better responses.
 - Now beside the 'strict' mode with words only from the dictionary we added support of 'loose' mode - which accepts arbitrary ASCII characters for input, at the cost of compression.
-- The old binaries and GUI can be found in bin/linux/old
 - Changed license to MIT.
 - Name changed because we found some old project on the internet with the same name.
-- Build with sqlite3, zlib andlibpng as static libs to be even more easy to use - no dependancies.
+- Build with sqlite3, zlib and libpng as static libs to be even more easy to use - no dependancies.
 - Windows support (console only).
 - Note: the last version is no more backwards compatible.